luigiselmi/kafka-clients/README.md

 communicate.
 After some seconds we should be able to see the first data points in Kibana.

 ### Troubleshooting
-In case you know some documents have been indexed but you can't see visualize the data you may need to clear the cache of the index.
+In case you know some documents have been indexed but you can't visualize the data you may need to clear the cache of the index.
 From the main menu go to Stack Management and then
 Index Management, select the index "thessaloniki", and from the "Manage" button click "Clear index cache".